|

 of the implications of forming a Kentucky LLC.

-However, if there is anything about forming an LLC in Kentucky
+However, if there is anything about Forming a LLC in Kentucky

 that you're not sure about you should seek the advice of a competent Kentucky lawyer, a Kentucky accountant,

-or both before you form a LLC in Kentucky.
+or a Kentucky Business advisor before you form a LLC in Kentucky.

 |